sr320/LabDocs/protocols/ProteinprepforMSMS.md

   (60.06g/mol)x(6mol/L)x(1L/1000ml)x 20ml= 7.21g Urea to add to the NH4HCO3

   _Dissolve 7.21g Urea into the solution you just made.
-Once dissolved, add nanopure to reach 20ml._
+Vortex and add nanopure to reach 20ml._

 __200mM Iodoacetamide (IAA)__